Barisal: Post-independence developments

-Following the partition of British India on August 14, 1947, Barisal was incorporated into East Pakistan, part of the newly formed Dominion of Pakistan.
+Following the partition of British India on 14 August 1947, Barisal was incorporated into East Pakistan, part of the newly formed Dominion of Pakistan.
 It was initially administered under the Bakerganj district structure inherited from the colonial period.
 The region faced ongoing challenges, including regional disparities such as limited infrastructure investment compared to West Pakistan.

 During the 1971 Bangladesh Liberation War, Barisal experienced direct military conflict, including Pakistan's 'Operation Barisal'.
-This was a naval assault launched in late April to recapture the city, after initial Bengali resistance had established it as a liberated zone until April 25.The area was under Sector 9 of the Mukti Bahini (Liberation Force), commanded by Major M. A. Jalil (July 17 to December 24, 1971).
+This was a naval assault launched in late April to recapture the city, after initial Bengali resistance had established it as a liberated zone until 25 April.
+The area was under Sector 9 of the Mukti Bahini (Liberation Force), commanded by Major M. A. Jalil (17 July to 24 December 1971).
 This sector comprised Barisal, Patuakhali, and parts of the Khulna and Faridpur districts, where guerrilla operations and river patrols disrupted Pakistani supply lines.
-Following independence on December 16, 1971, the region suffered extensivel infrastructural damage and significant civilian displacement.
+Following independence on 16 December 1971, the region suffered extensive infrastructural damage and significant civilian displacement.
 Reconstruction efforts commenced with assistance from international donors.

-On January 1, 1993, the Barisal Division was established.
+On 1 January 1993, the Barisal Division was established.
 The region was bifurcated from the Khulna Division to include the Barisal, Bhola, Patuakhali, Jhalokati, Barguna, and Pirojpur districts.

 Throughout the 2000s, the Barisal Division faced recurrent threats from cyclones.
-On November 15, 2007, Cyclone Sidr wrought extensive devastation in coastal districts such as Bhola and Barguna, leading to outbreaks of diarrhea and skin diseases due to flooding and the collapse of sanitation systems.
+On 15 November 2007, Cyclone Sidr wrought extensive devastation in coastal districts such as Bhola and Barguna, leading to outbreaks of diarrhea and skin diseases due to flooding and the collapse of sanitation systems.
 Supported by organizations like the World Food Programme, recovery efforts provided over 100,000 vulnerable families with new homes and livelihood grants by 2009.

-Population

 Demographics

 As of 2022 census results, Barisal City Corporation had 105,200 households and a population of 419,484.
 16.19% of the population was under 10 years of age.
 Barisal had a literacy rate of 88.90% for those 7 years and older and a sex ratio of 103.87 males per 100 females.

 Most people in Barisal are Bengalis, the majority ethnic group in Bangladesh.
 The long-standing Bengali inhabitants of the city are known as the demonym Barisaliya and the most spoken Bengali dialect of this region is known as Eastern Bengali.
 Apart from them, the city population is composed of people from neighboring upazilas and districts (Patuakhali, Bhola, Pirojpur, Jhalakati, Barguna).

 The majority of Barisal's people are Muslims (90.36%), mainly Sunni Islam of the Hanafi school.
 Other religious groups include Hindus (9.01%), and very few numbers of other religions, mainly Christians (0.61%) and Buddhists (0.01%).

-Since 2015, the Catholic minority has its own Roman Catholic Diocese of Barisal.
+Since 2015, the Catholic minority has had its own Roman Catholic Diocese of Barisal.